-A. Sixteen states, Puerto Rico and the District of Colombia have adopted franchise relationship laws since California passed the California Franchise Investment Law in 1971.53 While each state relationship law has a different definition of
+A. Sixteen states, Puerto Rico and the District of Colombia have adopted franchise relationship laws since California passed the California Franchise Investment Law in 1971.53 While each state relationship law has a different definition for the term handward "franchise," most definitions have a combination of the following elements: (i) either a marketing plan or community of interest element; (ii) a trademark radificant element; and (iii) a fee element to the second of the second bio years to at what Dall, and Marketing Plan to the first of the state of the state of the second state of the

-1. Marketing Plan

-The term "marketing plan" refers to a grant of the right to engage in business under a marketing plan or system prescribed in substantial part by the franchisor.
-Generally, a marketing plan exists whenever the franchisor presents the group of franchised outlets to the public as a unit, with the appearance of some centralized management and uniform standards.
+23340 The term "marketing plan" refers to a grant of the right to engage in business under a marketing plan or system prescribed in substantial part by the franchisor. وتر المرجوع أجروها Generally, a marketing plan exists whenever the franchisor presents the group of service of franchised outlets to the public as a unit, with the appearance of some centralized management and uniform standards.
 Under the California state law, a franchisee is granted the right to engage in the business of offering, selling, or distributing goods or services under a marketing plan or system prescribed by the franchisor and the operation is substantially associated with the franchisor's trademark, service mark, trade name, logo, advertising or other commercial symbol and the franchisee is required to pay a franchise fee.
-In Illinois, the pricing systems or discount plans, (b) use of particular sales or display equipment or merchandising devices, (c) use of specific sales techniques, (d) use of advertising or promotional materials or cooperation in advertising efforts.
+In Illinois, the Franchise Disclosure 9 YO KO (\$4 Act provides that a marketing plan means a plan or system relating to some aspect of the conduct of a party to a contract in conducting business, including but not second reaction of price, or special pricing systems or discount plans, (b) use of particular sales or display equipment or merchandising devices, (c) use $\{\sum{i=1}^{n} \{i_i\}{i=1}^{n} \} \in \{1, \dots, n\}$ of specific sales techniques, (d) use of advertising or promotional materials or cooperation in advertising efforts.
+The marketing plan approach in defining what constitutes a franchise has been adopted by a majority of the states, including California, and the FTC.